Temple Island, Hambleden & the Great Wood

 - Keep on this road, ignoring all ways off, for 1.5km.
 In 270 metres you pass on your right-hand side the boarded up and disused building which was once the Walnut Tree pub.

-- Continuing on the road, ignore a footpath to the left by a house called Mavoli.
-In a further 250 metres , take a public footpath signposted to your left, by a yellow water marker (H100/2), your direction 145°.
+- Continuing on the road for a further 400 metres, ignore a footpath to the left by a house called Mavoli.
+In 250 metres turn left off the road at a bend and [!] go down the signposted public footpath, by a yellow water marker (H100/2), your direction 145°.

 - In 140 metres, you go through a metal barrier, cross a tarmac road and continue straight on, uphill, passing through a small wooden swing gate in 15 metres.